Skip to content

 28. Names and locations of all third-party supplying mills?

-The company has published the names and coordinates of all third-party supplying mills, supplying the two refineries of the company.
+The company reports the names and locations of all third-party supplying mills.

 • P